vishvAsa/kalpAntaram/kANe/v5p2/00/Foreword.md

 janmanā jāyate sūdraḥ

 saṁskārād dvija ucyate i Some are advanced; others not.
 We should give equal facilities to all.
-The Mahābhūrata says that there was only one varna at the beginning and the four castes arose out of later developments.
+The Mahābhūrata says that there was only one varṇa at the beginning and the four castes arose out of later developments.

 ekavarṇam idaṁ pūrvaṁ viśvam āsid yudhisthira »